jimwrites/garden/src/site/notes/Cards/Jesus Was Not a Socialist.md

 {"dg-publish":true,"permalink":"/cards/jesus-was-not-a-socialist/"}
 ---

 Every now and again I see a couple of memes go around, and it drives me crazy every time I see them.
-There are a couple of variations, but the gist is, Jesus was a socialist, and Jesus was homeless (which I'll get to in my [next post](https://www.jimsmoot.com/jesus-was-not-homeless/)).
+There are a couple of variations, but the gist is, Jesus was a socialist, and Jesus was homeless (which I'll get to shortly).

-I think what really gets to me is, the memes are both an effort to recreate God in our image.
+I think what really gets to me is, the narratives are both an effort to recreate God in our image.

-First off, I'm not a Biblical scholar, but from what I do know I somehow don't think Jesus would be down with having people use him to promote a political philosophy.
-He doesn't really strike me as a big supporter of government, or the control over people those governments imposed on people.
+First off, I'm not a Biblical scholar, but from what I do know, I somehow don't think Jesus would be down with having people use him to promote a political philosophy.
+He doesn't really strike me as a big supporter of government, or the control those governments imposed on people.

 So, let's take a look at this claim, and why I believe it's completely off base.